DanielPickens/Maximum-Subarray-with-One-Deletion/README.md

-# My JavaScript solution to the Leetcode: Maximum-Subarray-with-One-Deletion, in O(1) time
+# My JavaScript solution to the Leetcode: Maximum-Subarray-with-One-Deletion, in O(n) time, O(1) space